OpenSTEF/openstef/docs/source/user_guide/concepts/component_splitting.rst

 ---------------------

-For production use, component splitting integrates into the broader workflow system through ``CustomComponentSplitWorkflow``, which adds lifecycle callbacks for monitoring, logging, and model management.
+For production use, component splitting integrates into the broader workflow system through :class:`~openstef_models.workflows.custom_component_split_workflow.CustomComponentSplitWorkflow`, which adds lifecycle callbacks for monitoring, logging, and model management.
 This follows the same callback pattern as the forecasting workflow described in :doc:`/user_guide/guides/deployment`.